Leak detection system for district cooling networks in demanding climates

 Host computer software (CWAPlot) for centralised monitoring and historic fault logging

-Installation and commissioning are coordinated with the pre-insulated pipe manufacturer — CWA works with established partners across the GCC region including pipe manufacturers in UAE and Saudi Arabia.
+Installation and commissioning are coordinated with the pre-insulated pipe manufacturer.
+CWA works with established partners across the GCC region — including pre-insulated pipe manufacturers in the UAE and Saudi Arabia — and with installation contractors in India who have integrated CWA monitoring into complete district cooling networks under their pipeline responsibility.
 System commissioning typically takes one working day per alarm unit, including calibration and BMS integration testing.

 For design consultants and MEP specifiers, CWA provides: